 We are an organization fighting heroin addiction, consisting of family members with lived experience who advocate, raise awareness and support those suffering with substance use disorder.

 We complete our mission by collaborating with other advocates, state and local leaders/officials to create policies, initiate prevention practices along with education and promoting quality treatment through a continuum of care, including recovery services.

 Some of our efforts and successes are as follows:

 Family peer support services which include treatment navigation, grief counseling, active use support program referrals and safe places to share without shame.
 Assisting in helping families to navigate insurance options and filing complaints.

 Awareness and prevention activities are evidenced through several billboards located in counties which promote the Good Samaritan Law, Narcan/Naloxone administration, and the dangers of opioid use.
-We also use the social media which consists of our Facebook and Twitter along with performing media interviews.
+We also use social media, which consists of our Facebook and Twitter, along with performing media interviews.

-Education is conducted by our members who speak and educate school administrators, students and staff on a regular basis.
+Education is conducted by our members who speak and educate school administrators, students, and staff regularly.
 Many of our members attend state and federal level policy workshops and meetings to give feedback which addresses improvement in the current system fragmentation that is not conducive to the opioid epidemic.
 We testify at legislative hearings and educate legislators.